eherra/stupidhack2022/README.md

 ### How to run the app

-To run this project you will need Python3.
+To run this project you will need Python.

 Start by cloning this project.
 Enter root and create file called ```.env``` and paste the following there: